evert/evert.github.com/resume.md

 Experience
 ----------

-### Co-Founder/CTO fruux, Germany + UK — 2011 - TODAY
+### Co-Founder/CTO fruux, Germany + UK — 2011 - 2015

-In december 2011 I went full-time with fruux, which was a bit of a side-project at the time.
+In December 2011 I went full-time with fruux, which was a bit of a side-project at the time.
 We got a seed invest- ment round, and opened the door to our office.
 As the technical lead I’ve been responsible for the technical and product direction, as well as leading the team from a